Showdown in Nashville

 - Photograph showing Governor Thomas Rye signing State's Women Suffrage Bill.
 This photo was taken in 1919 and shows Governor Rye signing the suffrage bill.
 Standing behind Governor Rye are seven women, the Speaker of the Tennessee House of Representatives, William B. Cooper, and Speaker of the Tennessee Senate, Albert E. Hill.
 This bill allowed Tennessee women to vote in presidential and municipal elections, but not state ones.
 Tennessee State Museum Collection, 4.426.1.

-- Photograph of Representative Harry T. Burns in 1919.
-Burns cast the deciding vote in the Tennessee state legislature to ratify the 19th Amendment to the U.S. Constitution.
+- Photograph of Representative Harry T. Burn in 1919.
+Burn cast the deciding vote in the Tennessee state legislature to ratify the 19th Amendment to the U.S. Constitution.
 C. M. McClung Historical Collection, Knox County Public Library.

 - Two pages from the Febb Burn letter to her son, Rep. Harry Burn.
 It was the receipt of this letter that persuaded Burn to vote for the women's suffrage amendment.
 C. M. McClung Collection, Knox County Public Library